heatherjc07/old2.heatherjc07.github.com/_posts/2014-11-26-sound-learning-advice.md

 Two things I liked in particular:

 * She emphasizes the importance of deciding to not learn something.
 Take time to rule out things.
-* Just because you decide to not learn something now doesn't mean you can't ever pick it up.
+* Just because you decide to not learn something now doesn't mean you can never pick it up.